UU-cellbiology/PTU_Reader/README.md

 So you can observe average lifetime change during acquisition.
 It is recommended to you different LUT to highlight its changes (*Image->Lookup Tables->Spectrum* or *Rainbow RGB*)

-These two stachs are in 32-bit format.
+These two stacks are in 32-bit format.

+## It is not reading my files!
+What about pt2?
+Send me example of your file by email and I'll try to incorporate it to the plugin.

 ---
 Developed in [Cell Biology group](http://cellbiology.science.uu.nl/) of Utrecht University.